rosera/serverless-bootcamp/blog-2-serverless/README.md

 Demo Project to show how to build a Hugo blog and automate deployment using Cloud Build.

-- [] 01-lab: Blogging with Hugo
+- [x] 01-lab: Create an Example blog
-- [] 02-lab: Setting up a Cloud Build Trigger
+- [ ] 02-lab: Building a Hugo image
-- [] 03-lab: Hugo site automation with Cloud Build
+- [ ] 03-lab: Deploying a Hugo blog with Cloud Build